Maria Ludovika of Austria-Este

 Maria Ludovika Beatrix of Austria-Este (14 December 1787 – 7 April 1816), also known as Maria Ludovika of Modena, was Empress of Austria as the third wife of Emperor Francis I from their marriage on 6 January 1808 until her death in 1816.
 She was the daughter of Archduke Ferdinand of Austria-Este (1754–1806) and Maria Beatrice Ricciarda d'Este (1750–1829).
 She was a member of the House of Austria-Este, a branch of the House of Habsburg-Lorraine.

 Biography

 Early life

 Maria Ludovika was born in Monza on 14 December 1787, but her family fled from Italy to Austria when Northern Italy was conquered by Napoleon in 1796.
 This caused her a hostility for Napoleon.
 In Austria, the emperor fell in love with her during his visits to her mother.
-Maria Ludovika was educated by the Countess Almesloë, whom was sent by Maria Ludovika’s grandmother Maria Theresa.
+Maria Ludovika was educated by the Countess Almesloë, who was sent by Maria Ludovika’s grandmother Maria Theresa.